 Mid-September is the best time to pick blackberries as they will be at their ripest.
 And National Blackberry Day celebrates this on September 12th when our hedgerows will be full of those plump black fruits that make an excellent homemade red wine.
-Come home with about half a carrier bag full of black berries and you’ll be ready to turn these into a gallon of blackberry wine.
+Come home with about half a carrier bag full of black berries and with our blackberry wine recipe you’ll be ready to turn these into a gallon of blackberry wine.

 If you’re source of blackberries is a hedgerow then follow responsible foraging guidelines and only pick fruit next to public footpaths away from traffic fumes or fields that might have been sprayed with pesticides, and only pick what you need and leave plenty of fruit behind for other foragers and wildlife.